Summer School (1987 film): Plot

-Gills threatens to fire Shoop unless his students pass the end-of-term test.
+Gills finds out about the field trips, and threatens to fire Shoop unless his students pass the end-of-term English basic skills exam.
 With Alan's suggestion, Shoop negotiates with each teen to grant them a favor if they study.
-The kids agree, so he gives Denise driving lessons, accompanies Rhonda to Lamaze classes, gives Kevin football lessons, allows Dave and Chainsaw to throw a party in his house and gives them rides to school, gives Larry a bed in the classroom, lets Chainsaw arrange a screening of The Texas Chain Saw Massacre in class and allows Pam to move in with him.
+The students agree, so he gives Denise driving lessons, accompanies Rhonda to Lamaze classes, gives Kevin football lessons, allows Dave and Chainsaw to throw a party at his house and gives them rides to school, gives Larry a bed in the classroom, lets Chainsaw arrange a screening of The Texas Chain Saw Massacre in class and allows Pam to move in with him.
+When Denise asks Alan to help her write a letter, he realizes she is dyslexic and shows Shoop.
+After Denise passes her driving test, Shoop tells her about the diagnosis and refers her to a specialist.
 Seeing he is still floundering as a teacher, Robin tells Shoop to make learning fun.
-He begins to grow closer to the kids.
-They study to pass their English basic skills exam, worried that Gills will fire him unless all his students pass.
+He begins to grow closer to the kids, and they respond by studying.

-Shoop is arrested, covering for Chainsaw and Dave after they are found in possession of alcohol.
+Shoop is arrested, covering for Dave and Chainsaw after they are found in possession of alcohol.
 He desperately calls Robin and she and Gills bail him out of jail.
 Gills then inadvertently exposes his true self to Robin when he reiterates his dislike of Shoop and his students and she overhears, causing her to storm off.
 Larry loses his stripper job when he is found out by his aunt and his mother, who go to the club where he works.
+Later at the courtroom, Robin pleads with the judge to go lenient, explaining that Shoop went to jail to protect his students.
+The judge agrees and drops all charges.

-The students make more demands of Shoop after he tells them they need to take a test so he throws an English book against the chalkboard and, after listing his sacrifices to grant their favors, quits his job in anger.
+Nearing test day, Shoop tells the students they need to take a practice test and step-up their studying.
+The students instead make more demands, so he throws an English book against the chalkboard, lists his sacrifices, and quits his job in anger.
 His students start feeling guilty, and scare off Shoop's dull replacement with a scene reminiscent of The Texas Chain Saw Massacre.
-Finding Shoop moping on the beach whilst eating ice cream, they ask him to return, and he accepts.
+Finding Shoop moping on the beach while eating ice cream, they ask him to return, and he accepts.

 Shoop and his students then begin preparing for the test in earnest, and even Jerome, who had "gone to the bathroom" weeks before, returns.
-The exam goes smoothly, despite Rhonda going into labor during the test; she later puts the child up for adoption.
-Gills tells Shoop the average of grades was below passing, indicating failure, so he is ready to fire him.
+The exam goes smoothly, except that Rhonda goes into labor during the test; she gives birth and gives the baby up for adoption.
+Afterwards, Gills informs Shoop the average of grades was below passing, indicating failure, so he is ready to fire him.
 However, the students' parents come to defend him.
 Due to each of the students' marked improvement, Principal Kelban grants Shoop tenure for his positive efforts despite Gills' objections.

 Shoop returns to the beach with his dog and Robin.
 He asks her to a dinner date for the last time, and she accepts at last, kissing him in the sunset.